 The “A” penalty is assessed if the employer is subject to the Employer Mandate, but fails to offer health insurance to at least 95% of its full-time employees.
 The “A” penalty is $2,320 annually for each full-time employee, excluding the first 30 employees.
 It is calculated monthly but paid annually.

 The “B” penalty applies if the employer’s health plan fails to meet the minimum value or affordability requirements.
 This penalty is the lesser of $3,480 per employee receiving a subsidy or the “A” calculation above.
 It is also calculated monthly and paid annually.

 Do you feel like you have a solid grasp on the Employer Mandate?
 We hope these tips and guidelines are helpful in understanding this ACA provision.
 (Keep an eye out for a follow-up post on Employer Mandate reporting requirements!)
 In the meantime, if you’re interested in learning more about the Affordable Care Act, check out our ACA Refresher in our On Demand Training Hub!
 Want more ways to stay up-to-date and compliant?
 Be sure to follow us on Facebook, Twitter, and LinkedIn to make sure you never miss a beat!

-Disclaimer: The above article is intended for informational purposes only.
+Disclaimer: The above article was originally published on January 21, 2019 and has been updated as of November 10, 2020.
+The article is intended for informational purposes only.
 It should not be relied upon in reaching a conclusion regarding choosing a health plan or Employer Mandate responsibility.
 Applicability of the principles above may differ substantially in individual situations.
 Please consult with your legal counsel or HR advisor prior to making any adjustments to your plans or reporting.
 SDP is not responsible for any inadvertent errors that may occur in the application of the Employer Mandate or Affordable Care Act.